gak/adot/README.md

-# autodotfiles
+# ADot

+ADot is short for automatic dotfiles.

-Automatically sync selected dotfiles to other machines using the power of git.
+It automatically synchronises selected dotfiles to other machines using the power of git.